 Blow-Up movie holds up

-Equally amazing is that Blow-Up came out just a year after Roman Polanski’s black-and-white classic Repulsion – a film whose meaning also depends on the eyeline of its lead female character in a photograph, and what she sees or does not see.
-But while Polanski’s film seems to have taken place 40 years ago, Antonioni’s could be set today, save for a few costumes and hairstyles.
+Equally amazing is that Blow-Up came out just a year after Roman Polanski’s black-and-white classic Repulsion – whose meaning also depends on its lead female character’s eyeline in a photograph, and what she sees or does not see.
+But whereas Polanski’s thriller seems to have taken place 40 years ago, Antonioni’s could be set today, save for a few costumes and hairstyles.

-Also, there is no one in film quite like Antonioni when it comes to the use of blank space; his closest equal would be the Dutch painter Jan Vermeer.
-That same special technique is recapitulated on the soundtrack, with the use of long silences as a form of “music.”
+What’s more, there is no one in film quite like Antonioni when it comes to the use of blank space; his closest equal would be the Dutch painter Jan Vermeer.
+That same special technique is recapitulated on the Blow-Up movie soundtrack, with the use of long silences as a form of “music.”

 By going beyond a mere whodunit while engaging the very meaning of “meaning” itself, Blow-Up illustrates the differences between the writer and the visual artist.
 The former elicits significance from things that need to be seen, while the latter does so from those already seen.